Effective mass theorems with Bloch modes crossings: Introduction

-Our aim here is to consider these situations where different Bloch energies may have non-empty intersections inducing singularities, which is known to happen quite often, beginning with dimension~$1$.
+In~\cite{CFM1,CFM2}, the range of validity of the Effective Mass Theory has been extended to include degenerate critical points, through the introduction of a new class of Effective mass equation which are of von Neumann type.
+However, the Bloch modes involved in the description of the initial data are still assumed to be of constant multiplicity.
+Our aim here is to consider situations where different Bloch energies may have non-empty intersections inducing singularities and to treat rather general initial data.
 Our result gives a a complete description of the weak limits of the densities $|\psi^\eps(t,x)|^2 $ as~$\eps$ goes to~$0$ when the crossings are conical, in a sense that we shall make precise later.
-This covers all possible cases when $d=1$ and generic situations in higher dimension.
-We also complete the description of the picture by providing a characterisation of these limits when crossings are degenerate, exhibiting the persistence of terms due to interaction between the modes that cross.
+This is done through the analysis of the weak limits of the Wigner function associated with $\psi^\eps(t,x)$.
+Indeed, the Wigner function introduced in Section~\ref{sec:basic} below, plays the role of a generalized energy-density in the phase space~$T^*\R^d= \R^d_x\times \R^d_\xi$, the density $|\psi^\eps(t,x)|^2 $ being its projection in the configuration space~$\R^d_x$.
+Our result covers all possible cases when $d=1$ and generic situations in higher dimensions.
+We also complete the description of the picture by providing a characterisation of these limits when crossings are degenerate, exhibiting the persistence of terms due to interactions between the Bloch energies that cross.
 Our results rely on the use of a two-microlocal analysis in the spirit of~\cite{MaciaTorus,AM14,AFM15,ALM16,MacRiv18}, using two-scale Wigner distributions~\cite{Fermanian_note1,Fermanian_Note2,NierScat,MillerThesis}.